-Student Conduct Code charges may be initiated against a student who engages in conduct off-campus that threatens the health and safety of any member of the campus community.
-A student or College employee having knowledge of the off-campus offense may file a complaint with the Dean of Student Services.
-The Dean of Student Services, with the advice and counsel of appropriate professional staff to determine whether requirements for off-campus application of Student Conduct Code charges are met, will recommend to the President whether such charges should be made.
-In reaching a decision, the President will consider whether criminal charges have been or will be filed and whether the alleged offender is in the custody of criminal justice authorities.
+Student Conduct Code charges may be initiated against a student who engages in conduct off-campus that threatens the health and safety of any member of the campus community or in cases when behavior is alleged to compromise DCC and its surrounding communities’ standards.
+A student or College employee having knowledge of the off-campus offense may file a complaint with the AVP of Instruction & Student Services.
+The AVP of Instruction & Student Services (or her/his designee) has discretion whether or not to adjudicate off-campus allegations.
+Criminal proceedings notwithstanding, DCC may decide to investigate, and if the party or individual found responsible is a student (or was at the time of the incident) sanctions may be imposed.
 Disciplinary procedures set forth in this Code apply to charges initiated under this section.
-If the health and safety of the campus community can be protected through the criminal justice proceedings, the College may defer Student Conduct Code charges until criminal proceedings are concluded.
+If the health and safety of the campus community can be protected through the criminal justice proceedings, the College may choose to defer Student Conduct Code charges until criminal proceedings are concluded.
 College officials will encourage complainants to report alleged criminal conduct to criminal justice authorities.
 Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.

 D. Disciplinary Sanctions

-1. The College will take necessary and appropriate action to protect the safety and wellbeing of the campus community.
-Sanctions for violating the Standards of Student Conduct may include any one or more of the following:
+1. The College will take necessary and appropriate action to protect the safety and well-being of the campus community.
+Sanctions for violating the Standards of Student Conduct will generally be educational in nature and will equate to working on an individual or group project with detailed learning outcomes.
+There are times when the nature of the behavior requires more immediate or sever sanctioning.
+In those instances, sanctions may include any combination of/or the following:

-c.
+a.
 Conduct Probation/Suspension Warning.
-A status which is imposed for a designated period of time and includes the probability of more severe disciplinary sanctions, including suspension or expulsion, if the student is found to have violated the Student Conduct Code during the period.
+A status which is imposed for a designated period of time and includes the probability of more severe disciplinary sanctions, including suspension or expulsion, if the student is found to have violated the Student Conduct Code during the probation/warning period.

-e.
+c.
 Restitution.
 The student is required to make compensation for actual loss, damage or injury.
-This may take the form of appropriate service and/or monetary or material replacement.
+This may take the form of appropriate service and/or monetary and/or material replacement.

-f.
+d.
 Fines.
-Fines of up to $250 or other appropriate sanctions may be imposed.
+Fines of up to $250 may be imposed.
 Grades and transcripts will be withheld until all fines are paid.

 g.
 Other Sanctions.
 In addition to the above, other appropriate sanctions may be imposed.
 Some such sanctions are behavior modification treatment or suspension from activities or from a particular activity.